UofU-Cryosphere/snow-aso/Workflow/README.md

 Create 1m resolution GeoTiff from the aligned (4M) and a 3m resolution file for the reference (4R) cloud.
 The reference cloud will be filtered to points with single returns before being exported to a raster.
+The output is used for elevation, slope, and aspect calculation in the analysis.
+The 3m resolution is necessary with the low point density per square meter of the reference cloud.

 #### 5
 Tool: _GDAL_